zhangcheng2004/zhangcheng2004.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
 I am now a senior student at [China University of Geosciences (Beijing)](www.cugb.edu.cn).
-Fortunately, I am under the guidance of Professor [Li Li](https://scholar.cugb.edu.cn/scholar/scholarDetail/620.shtml) from the School of Economics and Management.
+Fortunately, I am under the guidance of Prof. [Li Li](https://scholar.cugb.edu.cn/scholar/scholarDetail/620.shtml) from the School of Economics and Management.
 During my junior year, I published three SCI papers.

 Since July 2024, I have been working as a daily intern at [TAL Education Group](https://www.100tal.com/) in Beijing, responsible for business data analysis and AI-related tasks, under the supervision of Ms. Han Zhou.